 6. Benefits webinar or video conference

-Chances are, you usually kick off open enrollment season with an all-company benefits meeting or town hall.
+Chances are, you usually kick off open enrollment season with an all-company benefits presentation or town hall.
 A good replacement?
 A town-hall style benefits webinar or video conference that runs through enrollment basics.
-Don’t forget to record the session so that employees can review it later, and make sure there’s time at the end for a Q&A. Wondering what else you need to make your benefits webinar successful?
-Check out our other tips.
+Don’t forget to record the session so that employees can review it later, and make sure there’s time at the end for a Q&A.

 Believe it or not, there are more ideas where these came from!
-Download Virtual Open Enrollment Made Easy: A Jellyvision Playbook for bonus tips and tools, plus a few templates you can use to reach out to your employees.
+Download our Ultimate Open Enrollment Communication Playbook for bonus tips and tools to have your best open enrollment yet.